Category Archives: German Royals

 Fritz, circa 1841; Credit – Wikipedia

 In 1851, Fritz and his family were invited to England by Queen Victoria to visit the Great Exhibition in Hyde Park, London which her husband Prince Albert was instrumental in organizing.
 On a visit to the Great Exhibition, Queen Victoria’s eldest child, ten-year-old Victoria, Princess Royal (called Vicky), was allowed to accompany the group as a companion to Fritz’s sister Louise.
 Despite being only ten years old, Vicky made an impression on Fritz, who was ten years older.
 Vicky’s father Prince Albert saw Fritz as a partner who shared his liberal political views.
 Fritz spent four weeks in England and was impressed by the British Royal Family.
-Unlike his parents, Queen Victoria and Prince Albert were warm and loving toward each other and had a family life that was far different from the rigor and formality of the Prussian court.
+Unlike his own parents, Queen Victoria and Prince Albert were warm and loving toward each other and had a family life that was far different from the rigor and formality of the Prussian court.
 After Fritz returned to Prussia, he and Vicky began to write to each other regularly.
-In a letter to her uncle, King Leopold I of the Belgians, Queen Victoria expressed the hope that Fritz and Vicky would form a closer bond.
+In a letter to her uncle Leopold I, King of the Belgians, Queen Victoria expressed the hope that Fritz and Vicky would form a closer bond.

 Fritz and Vicky, circa 1858; Credit – Wikipedia